Momentum: Media

 The electromagnetic stress tensor depends on the properties of the media.

+Non-classical

 Quantum mechanical

 In quantum mechanics, momentum is defined as a self-adjoint operator on the wave function.
 The Heisenberg uncertainty principle defines limits on how accurately the momentum and position of a single observable system can be known at once.
 In quantum mechanics, position and momentum are conjugate variables.